 Furthermore, state the intent of your letter clearly in the first few sentences.
 Going forward, highlight your relationship with the applicant.
-The best way to position yourself with credibility is by showing that you know the proposed project’s subject matter at hand, and that there is value to be obtained from it.
+Moreover, the best way to position yourself with credibility is by showing that you know the proposed project’s subject matter at hand, and that there is value to be obtained from it.

-The conclusion of your letter of support must summarize all relevant key points.
+Finally, the conclusion of your letter of support must summarize all relevant key points.
 It must reiterate the value of the writer’s support while providing any final details.